-We can only speculate about our prehistoric ancestors’ behavior, but clues and common sense tell us our ancestors used plants to survive, relying on them for nourishment and, over time and after observation, medical treatment.
+We can only speculate about our prehistoric ancestors’ behavior, but clues and common sense tell us our ancestors used ancient medicinal plants to survive, relying on them for nourishment and, over time and after observation, medical treatment.
 These plants might have been more than just food and medicine to early humans—through their healing powers, plants may have represented a connection to the supernatural world.
 At the 60,000-year-old burial site of a Neanderthal man, researchers found eight species of flowering plants—laid there, some surmise, to fortify the man as he journeyed to the next life.

 Such observations lead in a more-or-less straight line to conventional medicine’s adoption and adaptation of some phytomedicines, including Taxus brevifolia or Pacific yew, which gives us the anticancer drug Taxol, and Chondrodendron tomentosum, which gives us tubocurarine chloride, used to calm patients’ muscles during surgery.
 In terms of more commonly used herbal medicines, we prepare and take some of them in the same way our ancestors did.
 We know, for instance, that the constipation remedy castor oil, which comes from the castor bean, was used as a laxative thousands of years ago.
 Such knowledge may be humbling, given our contemporary emphasis on expensive health care and medical research.

 Central to all of these events, of course, are the herbs themselves.
 While the people of ancient cultures—those who discovered and passed their herbal knowledge on to scores of succeeding generations—no longer survive, many of the plants do.
 Here are descriptions of some key medicinal herbs of the world, with their past and present uses.

 • Healing Herbs around Australia

 • Healing Herbs around Central and South America